-The Dutch Master's Selection Guide (Keuzegids Masters 2017) ranked this program as the best in the field of Physics in the Netherlands.
+The Dutch Master's Selection Guide (Keuzegids Masters 2017) ranked this programme as the best in the field of Physics in the Netherlands.

-The MSc program in Theoretical Physics provides students with a broad overview of methods and topics in theoretical physics and teaches them to work independently in a specific sub-discipline of the field.
+The MSc programme in Theoretical Physics provides students with a broad overview of methods and topics in theoretical physics and teaches them to work independently in a specific sub-discipline of the field.
 Students also learn to present and discuss their work both orally and in writing, and to take a critical attitude towards the existing literature.

-Our program offers excellent preparation for further research studies in physics or careers in the international job market.
+Our programme offers excellent preparation for further research studies in physics or careers in the international job market.
 Two-thirds of our graduates continue on to conduct PhD-level research either at Utrecht University or at other prestigious institutions around the world.

-The Theoretical Physics Master's program is an excellent preparation for a national or international career in physics.
+The Theoretical Physics Master's programme is excellent preparation for a national or international career in physics.
 The majority of our graduates continue on to conduct doctoral research at Utrecht University or at institutions elsewhere in the world.
 The Master’s degree in Theoretical Physics offers a solid basis for many interesting careers, examples include;

-- research positions for multinationals such as Philips and Shell
+Research positions for multinationals such as Philips and Shell

-- consultant in information technology
+Consultant in information technology

-- financial analyst for banks or insurance companies
+Financial analyst for banks or insurance companies

 Pursuing an Academic Career

 If you want to find a job or internship in the Netherlands, knowing Dutch will get you places.
 Even if you work within an international organisation, knowing at least some Dutch is always a benefit and in some cases even a requirement.
 In order to learn Dutch, free language websites such as duolingo.com or dutchgrammar.com can get you started or take a look at the Dutch courses offered by Babel.
-As a student from Utrecht University you receive a 25% discount on their course offerings.
+As a student from Utrecht University, you receive a 25% discount on their course offerings.

 If you want to stay in the Netherlands after your graduation, you can apply for the ‘residence permit orientation year’.
 This permit can be submitted within 3 years after completing your studies and allows you unlimited working rights (hence: a work permit –TWV- is not required).